Climate of Myanmar

 The climate of Myanmar varies depending on location and in the highlands, on elevation.
 The climate is subtropical/tropical and has three seasons, a "cool winter from November to February, a hot summer season in March and April and a rainy season from May to October, dominated by the southwest monsoon."
 A large portion of the country lies between the Tropic of Cancer and the Equator and the entirety of the country lies in the monsoon region of Asia, with its coastal regions receiving over 5000 mm of rain annually.
 Annual rainfall in the delta region is approximately 2500 mm, while average annual rainfall in the central dry zone is less than 1000 mm.
 The higher elevations of the highlands are predisposed to heavy snowfall, especially in the North.
 The Northern regions of Myanmar are the coolest, with average temperatures of 21 C. Coastal and delta regions have an average maximum temperature of 32 C.

-The climate of Myanmar has a significant impact on tourist arrivals.
-Tourists tend to avoid the rainy season and travel in the dry season which runs between November and April with peak inflows occurring between December and February.